 - 1 jar pizza sauce

-- Dissolve the sugar, yeast, and salt in the lukewarm water and olive oil.
+- Dissolve the sugar, yeast, and salt in the lukewarm (105 to 110 degrees) water (and olive oil, if you're using it).

 - Knead the dough (with your hands, a mixer, or your bread machine set on the dough cycle) until it's smooth and elastic, about 7 to 10 minutes.